saucelabs/sauce-docs/docs/visual/e2e-testing/commands.md

 </Tabs>
 <br/>

-## `/*@visual.end*/`
+## End Command

-`/*@visual.end*/` is the End command, which is used to wait and get visual results.
+The End command (`/*@visual.end*/`) is used to wait and get visual results.
 This command should be the last visual command in your browser session, used after all your visual snapshots.

 The response will contain the following properties: